NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 #### Fields: MissingDataAction, MissingWindDirAction, MissingOpaqueSkyCoverAction

-These fields tell the converter program what to do with “missing” data.
+These fields tell the converter program what to do with "missing" data.
 Missing data can be found in two forms:  totally not included in the DataElements or a missing value (as defined in the EPW format).
 Valid values for these fields are:

-- DEFAULT – use the default processing that the weather converter already uses – starts off with a specific value and updates if data is found.
+- DEFAULT - use the default processing that the weather converter already uses - starts off with a specific value and updates if data is found.

-- CONSTANT – use a constant value to replace all missing data
+- CONSTANT - use a constant value to replace all missing data

-- RANDOM – use a random number to generate the missing data
+- RANDOM - use a random number to generate the missing data

 An additional value for MissingOpaqueSkyCoverAction is:

-- TOTALSKY – use the value for Total Sky Cover
+- TOTALSKY - use the value for Total Sky Cover

 #### Fields: MissingWindDirValue, MissingOpaqueSkyCoverValue